-

 - Christian: As per section 18 of the Divorce Act, 1869, any husband or wife may present a divorce petition to the District Court.

-Under Section 7 of the Family Courts Act, 1984 (FCA), the family courts have the jurisdiction to try divorce proceedings f or Hindus, Muslims and Christians.
+Under Section 7 of the Family Courts Act, 1984 (FCA), the family courts have the jurisdiction to try divorce proceedings for Hindus, Muslims and Christians.

 - Parsi: As per section 29 of the Parsi Marriage and Divorce Act, 1936, suits instituted under this Act may be brought where the defendant resides at the time of the institution of the suit or where the marriage under this Act was solemnized.
-When the defendant is a foreign resident, such suit lies at the place where the plaintiff and defendant last resided together.
+When the defendant is a foreign resident, such a suit lies at the place where the plaintiff and defendant last resided together.
 Under leave of the court, the petition may be filed at the place where the plaintiff resides or at the place where the plaintiff and the defendant last resided together.

 Special courts, i.e. the Parsi Chief Matrimonial Courts and Parsi District Matrimonial Court have the jurisdiction to try family matters of the Parsis covered.
 The judge is to be aided by five delegates.